hello@elaha.uk

 In today’s increasingly digital world, the use of technology in classrooms has become commonplace, with many schools providing tablets or laptops to students to aid their learning.
-While this integration of technology offers undeniable benefits, such as access to online resources, interactive lessons, and specialized software for subjects like IT, Media, Science, and even Math, there are growing concerns about its overuse across all subjects, especially those like English, where traditional skills such as handwriting, spelling, and grammar are crucial.
+While this integration of technology offers undeniable benefits, such as access to online resources, interactive lessons, and specialised software for subjects like IT, Media, Science, and even Math, there are growing concerns about its overuse across all subjects, especially those like English, where traditional skills such as handwriting, spelling, and grammar are crucial.

 While it may be convenient for students to use tablets in class, relying on them too heavily can have several unintended consequences: